 Counsel are required to provide jury instructions to the Court only on the issues of law applicable to the claims made and on damages.
 Counsel also shall provide proposed juror interrogatories.
 Boilerplate instructions on issues such as burden of proof, etc. need not be submitted.

-Seven (7) business days before trial, counsel shall electronically file proposed instructions and interrogatories and email the instructions in either WordPerfect or Word to litkovitz_chambers@ohsd.uscourts.gov.
+Five (5) business days before trial, counsel shall electronically file joint proposed instructions and interrogatories and email the instructions in either WordPerfect or Word to bowman_chambers@ohsd.uscourts.gov.